invesdwin/invesdwin-context-r/README.md

 # invesdwin-context-r
-Integrate R functionality with these modules for invesdwin-context
+Integrate R functionality with these modules for the [invesdwin-context](https://github.com/subes/invesdwin-context) module system.

 ## Maven